RTEMS/rtems-docs/c_user/task_manager.rst

 The ``rtems_task_mode``
 directive is used to obtain or change the current execution mode of the calling task.
-A task’s execution mode is used to enable preemption, timeslicing, ASR processing, and to set the task’s interrupt level.
+A task's execution mode is used to enable preemption, timeslicing, ASR processing, and to set the task's interrupt level.

 The ``rtems_task_restart``
 directive resets the mode of a task to its